tkdhss111/fortran-table/README.md

 # fortran-table

-Fortran Pure Functions for Table Manipulation
+Fortran Functions for Table Manipulation

 - SQL-like table manipulation
 - All data are stored as character
+- Large size table handling in {inner/left/right}join
 - No database API is used

 ## Initialization